Srujam-Dave/gravitySimulation/README.md

 In order to run the simulation, both numpy and tkinter must be installed.

-The simulation runs automatically, and can be restarted by clicking the screen
+The simulation runs automatically, and can be restarted by pressing the space bar.
+To toggle the quadtree visualization, click the screen.